 The accused allegedly went further, threatening the other occupants in a bid to stop them reporting what had happened to the police.

+The state said if the men were convicted, they would call for life sentences.
 The prosecution believes the murders were premeditated and committed by a group of people or a syndicate acting in concert and in the furtherance of common purpose or conspiracy.

+The victims were each raped more than once.
+Ibanathi was just a child, the state said.
 KwaNobuhle community leader and crime activist Tamsanqa Nkevu, who indicated that he was instrumental in the arrest of the accused, said he was disappointed that he had not been updated with the progress in the matter.

 Ibanathi’s aunt, Phatiswa Mtwalo, told Daily Kasi News “The family was still hurting.